 The British Council accredits over 350 UK English Language Teaching (ELT) centres.
-These include independent tutors, private language schools, summer programmes, and extensive university and college departments.
+These include private language schools, summer programmes, independent schools, home tuitionand university and college departments.

-- Demonstrated commitment to quality: Accreditation by the British Council showcases your organisation's commitment to maintaining high standards, reinforced using the ‘Accredited by the British Council’ marque.
+- Demonstrated commitment to quality: Accreditation by the British Council showcases your centre's commitment to maintaining high standards, reinforced using the ‘Accredited by the British Council’ marque.

 - Drive continuous improvement: Regular inspections and sharing of best practices offer ongoing opportunities to enhance the quality of your services.

-- Visa eligibility: Accredited providers are eligible to enrol students on short-term study visas, allowing:
+- Visa eligibility: Accredited centres are eligible to enrol students on short-term study visas, allowing:

 - Up to six months for students under 18.